 I recently reviewed a report that detailed the tragic death of a young girl in foster care.
 What struck me most about the girl’s life was the degree that she was unwanted and was made to feel like a burden.
 We don’t like to think about children being devalued in this way, or at least not physically and cognitively healthy children.
 Based on the report, her young life was laden with physical and emotional scars.
 Her father was not in her life, and the girl’s mother eventually told the state she didn’t want her and would not allow her back in her home.
 Ultimately, the mother was one of the many people using a social media platform to call for the girl’s death by suicide.
 It makes you cringe doesn’t it.
 It is hard to even write those words that contrast so abruptly with the sounds of my oldest son playing chess with my husband in the next room.

 How could any child be that unwanted?
 And yet millions are.
 Don’t believe me?
-Look at the foster care systems across the globe.
-Look at the orphanages in China (where my sons started their lives).
-Some children enter these systems because they are physically or mentally broken, while millions of others are aborted.
-Either way the message is clear – they are unwanted and if they are unwanted they shouldn’t be here.
+Look at the foster care systems across the globe, the orphanages, the abortions.
+The message is clear – these children are unwanted and if they are unwanted they shouldn’t be here.

 In the months surrounding this girl’s death, the foster care agency was doing a lot of things right.
 Those in the agency seemed to be trying hard to show her she was wanted and worthy.
 They were hopeful of her future and she was looking forward to college.
 Ultimately, based solely on the information contained in the report, I would surmise it was the extreme feelings of being unwanted on the night of her death, and throughout her young life, combined with a long history of complex trauma (meaning trauma originating in the family system) that led her to end her life.